 - Patrick Macnamara - quantitative macroeconomics, firm dynamics, inequality, heterogeneity.

 - Paul Middleditch - monetary policy, DSGE models, Bayesian estimation, pedagogy.

 - Aruni Mitra - labour economics, household finance.

 - Kyriakos Neanidis - development, financial economics.

 - Nuno Palma - economic history, growth and development, monetary economics.

-- Raffaele Rossi - applied econometrics, public economics.
+- Raffaele Rossi - quantitative macroeconomics, applied econometrics, public economics.